Limited Recourse Borrowing Arrangement

 Requirements for SMSF Auditors to Ensure Compliance of LRBAs

-1. Loan Agreement: Review to confirm it meets LRBA requirements, including commercial terms and arm’s length interest rates.
+1. Loan Agreement: Review to confirm it meets LRBA requirements, including commercial terms and arm’s-length interest rates.

 2. Bare Trust Deed: Examine to ensure proper establishment, indicating the bare trustee holds the asset for the SMSF trustee until loan repayment.